-Offloading is the process of barring a traveler — tourist, overseas Filipino worker, or a person withhold departure order — from leaving the Philippines.
+Offloading is the process of barring a traveler — tourist, overseas Filipino worker, or a person with held departure order — from leaving the Philippines.
 The cause of offloading may vary from insufficient documentation to security risk at the intended destination.
-The amount of effort, time, and money involved that lead up to that face-to-face encounter with the immigration officer can be enormous.
-So it is not a surprise how frustrating an offloading incident can be to every traveler.
-Corruption in the ranks of the Bureau of Immigration and inefficiency at airports makes the experience even more frustrating.
+Considering the amount of effort, time, and money involved up to that face-to-face encounter with the immigration officer, it is not a surprise how frustrating an offloading incident can be to every traveler, noting that reports of corruption in the ranks of the Bureau of Immigration and other inefficiencies at Philippine airports are well-documented.

 For every traveler fearful of getting the boot, the question remains: how to avoid getting offloaded at the airport?

 This means you have every single supporting paper ready.
 Your passport is at least 6 months before expiration.
 You have a valid visa to your intended destination if needed.

 - If you are traveling as a tourist, provide proof that you are financially capable of supporting the trip such as hotel booking, financial statements, employment contract stating your salary, or credit cards.
 You also need a return ticket back to the Philippines, indicating the date not exceeding your allowed period of stay in your intended destination.
 Define your itinerary clearly.